ey-spec/Image_processing.cpp/README.md

 Implemented Filters

-1-	Grayscale :	Convert the image into shades of gray.
+Grayscale: Convert the image into shades of gray.

-2-	Black & White :	Convert the image to pure black and white.
+Black & White: Convert the image to pure black and white.

-3-	Invert :	Invert all image colors (255 - RGB).
+Invert: Invert all image colors (255 - RGB).

-4-	Merge :	Combine two different images into one.
+Merge: Combine two different images into one.

-5-	Flip :	Flip the image horizontally or vertically.
+Flip: Flip the image horizontally or vertically.

-6-	Rotate :	Rotate the image by 90°, 180°, or 270°.
+Rotate: Rotate the image by 90°, 180°, or 270°.

-7-	Darken & Lighten :	Adjust the brightness of the image.
+Darken & Lighten: Adjust the brightness of the image.

-8-	Crop :	Select and cut a specific part of the image.
+Crop: Select and cut a specific part of the image.

-9-	Add Frame :	Add a colored or decorated frame.
+Add Frame: Add a colored or decorated frame.

-10-	Edge Detection :	Highlight the edges in the image.
+Edge Detection: Highlight the edges in the image.

-11-	Resize :	Change image width and height.
+Resize: Change image width and height.

-12-	Blur :	Soften the image for a smoother look.
+Blur: Soften the image for a smoother look.

-13-	Natural Sunlight :	Add warm sunlight color tones.
+Natural Sunlight: Add warm sunlight color tones.

-14-	Oil Painting :	Create an artistic oil painting effect.
+Oil Painting: Create an artistic oil painting effect.

-15-	TV Noise :	Add random noise similar to old TV static.
+TV Noise: Add random noise similar to old TV static.

-16-	Purple Effect :	Apply a purple hue to the image.
+Purple Effect: Apply a purple hue to the image.

-17-	Infrared :	Simulate infrared photography with red tones.
+Infrared: Simulate infrared photography with red tones.

-18-	Image Skewing :	Skew the image left or right by a chosen degree.
+Image Skewing: Skew the image left or right by a chosen degree.

+Film Effect: Apply a cinematic film color tone for a classic movie look.

+Motion Blur: Simulate motion blur to give a sense of movement.

+Sepia Tone: Add a warm brown tint to create a vintage photo style.

+Pencil Sketch: Convert the image to a pencil-drawn sketch style.

-—	Undo :	Restore the previous image before the last change.
+— Undo: Restore the previous image before the last change.

 How to Use